-Physical activity is the best non-drug treatment for improving pain and function in OA.
+Get exercise tips for arthritis and learn why physical activity is the best, non-drug treatment for improving pain and function in OA.

-While you may worry that exercising with osteoarthritis could harm your joints and cause more pain, research shows that people can and should exercise when they have osteoarthritis.
-In fact, exercise is considered the most effective non-drug treatment for reducing pain and improving movement in patients with osteoarthritis.
+While you may worry that exercising with osteoarthritis (OA) could harm your joints and cause more pain, research shows that people can and should exercise when they have osteoarthritis.
+In fact, exercise is considered the most effective, non-drug treatment for reducing pain and improving movement in patients with osteoarthritis.

 What Exercises Work Best for Osteoarthritis?

-Aerobic/endurance exercise.
 These exercises strengthen the heart and make the lungs more efficient.
-This conditioning also reduces fatigue and builds stamina.
-Aerobic exercise also helps control weight by increasing the amount of calories the body uses.
-Aerobic exercises include walking, jogging, bicycling, swimming or using the elliptical machine.
+Aerobic exercise also reduces fatigue and builds stamina, while helping control weight by increasing the number of calories the body uses.
+Examples of this type of exercise includes walking, jogging, bicycling, swimming or using the elliptical machine.

-Walking.
-It is (usually) free, it is easy on the joints and it comes with a host of benefits.
+Free and easy on the joints, walking comes with a host of benefits.
 One major plus is that it improves circulation – and wards off heart disease, lowers blood pressure and, as an aerobic exercise, strengthens the heart.
 It also lowers the risk of fractures (by stopping or slowing down the loss of bone mass) and tones muscles that support joints.

-Aquatic (water) exercises.
 These are particularly helpful for people just beginning to exercise as well as those who are overweight.
 Aquatic exercises do not involve swimming, rather they are performed while standing in about shoulder-height water.
-The water helps relieve the pressure of your body’s weight on the affected joints (hips and knees in particular), while providing resistance for your muscles to get stronger.
+The water’s buoyancy helps relieve the pressure of your body’s weight on the affected joints (hips and knees in particular), while providing resistance for your muscles to get stronger.
 Regular aquatic exercise can help relieve pain and improve daily function in people with hip and knee OA.